Louisiana Woman Blog

 Pairing

-These are my favorite dishes to serve or use with la bouille recipe:
+These are my favorite dishes to serve or use with the la bouille recipe:

-• Easy Pie Trifle Dessert in a trifle bowl.
+• A serving of Easy Pie Trifle Dessert in a white dish with a spoon.

 • A Banana Pudding Cake-Mix Cake on a cake plate.